-- If your undergraduate grade point average (GPA) was below 2.75, an official score from either the GRE or GMAT test that was taken within five years of the date of application.
+- If your undergraduate grade point average (GPA) was below 2.75, an official score from either the GRE or MAT test that was taken within five years of the date of application.
 If your undergraduate GPA was 2.75 or higher, the test is not required.

 - Three professional letters of recommendation from non-relatives (online, in the application system).

 - International Students: Please visit the graduate admissions page for additional requirements for international students.
 For deadlines, please follow the deadlines recommended for the MSEM program.
 Please note, classes are taught entirely online and there are no required face- to- face meetings.

 The MSEM program operates on a rolling admission basis, which means that you may apply at any time and begin in the next upcoming semester (Fall or Spring).

 For Fall admission, it is recommended that you submit your application materials by the end of April.
 For Spring admission, it is recommended that you submit your application materials by the end of October.
 Please be sure to apply early if you are planning to go through the Financial Aid Office.